ibnmukthar/NDEs/README.md

 3. Explore the notebooks and scripts in the `src` directory.

 ## Contribution Guidelines
 Contributions are welcome!

-Please read our contribution guidelines for more information on how to contribute.
+## Acknowledgements
+This project is under the guidance and supervision of [Professor Susana Gomes](https://warwick.ac.uk/fac/sci/maths/people/staff/gomes/).

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Contact
-For any queries or discussions, feel free to open an issue or contact [Your Name/Contact Information].
+For any queries or discussions, feel free to open an issue or contact [Muhammad Mukthar/muhammad.mukthar@warwick.ac.uk].

----

-Modify this template to suit the specific content and structure of your repository.